VickScarlet/lifeRestart/README.md

 npm run dev
 ```

-4. After the startup is complete, will automatically open a browser and visit [http://localhost:8081/view/index.html](http://localhost:8081/view/index.html).
+4. After the startup is complete, open a browser and visit [http://localhost:5173](http://localhost:5173).
 </details>

 <details>